fadado/shed/docs/reference-container.md

     Usage:	shed-container export [OPTIONS] CONTAINER

-    Export the contents of a container's filesystem as a tar archive
+    Export a container's filesystem as a tar archive

-      --help=false       Print usage
+      --help             Print usage
-      -o, --output=      Write to a file, instead of STDOUT
+      -o, --output       Write to a file, instead of STDOUT

     Extended usage: